ranveer5289/sfcc_tools/README.md

 image-checker | CLI script to find orphaned images on an instance, find products without/incomplete images and find images modified in last X days. inventory-checker | CLI script to visualize(line chart) the inventory for a product in supplied XML files.
-Useful for debugging. sfcc-catalog-to-elasticsearch | CLI script to add SFCC master catalog (XML & CSV) data into Elasticsearch core/config | Centralized way to manage configuration via node `config` package core/create-ocapi-client | Auto generate ocapi client from OCAPI swagger definitions file core/elasticsearch | Elasticsearch wrapper library (Needs some cleanup)
+Useful for debugging. sfcc-catalog-to-elasticsearch | CLI script to add SFCC master catalog (XML & CSV) data into Elasticsearch fill-activedata | CLI script to add sample active data to a list of products. core/config | Centralized way to manage configuration via node `config` package core/create-ocapi-client | Auto generate ocapi client from OCAPI swagger definitions file core/elasticsearch | Elasticsearch wrapper library (Needs some cleanup)